Safran is seeking fresh talent. Join us!

 - Environment: Safran pledges to provide a high-quality work environment to ensure the well-being of all employees as part of a broad commitment to the highest business ethics and environmental standards.

-- Social model: individual fulfillment is the prerequisite for collective success.
+- Culture: individual fulfillment is the prerequisite for collective success.

 Orientation and onboarding